Bloodborne Pathogens 161

 A type of protective clothing worn over existing clothing.
 Aprons create an extra barrier between bloodborne pathogens and the skin of the upper and lower body.

 Biological material that poses a threat to human health and safety.
 Biohazards include medical waste and anything potentially contaminated with bloodborne pathogens.

 Any microorganism present in human blood and other bodily fluids that can cause disease.
-Bloodborne pathogens include the hepatitis B virus, hepatitis C virus, and human immunodeficiency virus.
+Bloodborne pathogens include the hepatitis B virus, the hepatitis C virus, and HIV.

 Liquid parts of the body.
 Bodily fluids include blood and mucous.

 Centers for Disease Control and Prevention.
 An agency that develops and applies disease prevention and control, environmental health, and health promotion and education.
 The CDC is part of the Department of Health and Human Services.

 Centers for Disease Control and Prevention

 CDC.
 An agency that develops and applies disease prevention and control, environmental health, and health promotion and education.
 The Centers for Disease Control and Prevention are part of the Department of Health and Human Services.